ngmor/catch_ros2/catch_ros2/examples/README.md

 ```

 ### 3. Defining a custom main
 If neither of the above two options satisfy your needs, you can define your own custom main function.
 See [Catch2's guidelines on this](https://github.com/catchorg/Catch2/blob/devel/docs/own-main.md).
+See [here](custom_main/example_test_with_custom_main.cpp) for an example.

-If you want your test to behave like a node, you can use [the `catch_ros2` node main](../src/main.cpp) as a starting point.
+If you want your test to behave like a node, you can use [the `catch_ros2` node main](../src/node_main.cpp) as a starting point.

 To define your own main but still use this library, link to `catch_ros2::catch_ros2`:
 ```